 Angus and Lorna

-Angus and Lorna moved to Aberfeldy in Highland Perthshire in 2002 to establish his eponymous studio-workshop and are co-owners of a beautiful diverse local bluebell wood.
+Angus and Lorna moved to Aberfeldy in Highland Perthshire in 2002 to establish his eponymous studio-workshop.
+They were quickly invited to be co-owners of a beautiful, local, bluebell wood.

-Experimenting with this timber led to an innovative methods of bending, twisting, slicing and sculpting to create exquisite, expressive furniture and functional public art.
+Experimenting with this timber led to an innovative methods of bending, twisting, slicing and sculpting to create exquisite, expressive furniture and functional public art, imbued with this special landscape.